 Rolex.
 A Stainless Steel Wristwatch with Non-Serif Dial

 Cal.
-1520 automatic jewelled movement, matte black dial, luminous baton and dot numerals and triangle at 12, luminous Mercedes hands, outer minute divisions, center seconds, stainless steel circular case, screw down crown with crown guards, screw back, case, dial, and movement signed
+1520 automatic jeweled movement, matte black dial, luminous baton and dot numerals and triangle at 12, luminous Mercedes hands, outer minute divisions, center seconds, stainless steel circular case, screw down crown with crown guards, screw back, case, dial, and movement signed

 The first Rolex Submariner model underwent a number of rigorous field tests, finally becoming available to the public in 1954.
 All featured a self-winding movement, and were depth rated to either 100m or 200m.
 In 1959, Rolex introduced the reference 5512, with crown guards and increased case size to 40mm.